app-generator/docs-old/boilerplate-code/django-dashboard.md

 > **Step #1** - Get the source code

-* Download the ZIP from [Github](https://github.com/app-generator/boilerplate-code-django-dashboard)
+* Download the ZIP from the product page
 * Using `GIT` tool in the terminal to clone the source code